jsiek/arete/README.md

 <expression> ::= ⟨ <initializer_list> ⟩
 ```

-1. Schedule each `initializer` (left-to-right) in a value context
+1. Schedule each `initializer` (left-to-right) in the current
-   with duplication requesting 50% permission.
+   environment with value context with duplication.

 2. Create a tuple value whose elements are duplicates (at 100%)
    of the results of the initializers.

 3. If the current node runner's context is a value context,
    let `result` be the tuple.
+(A temporary.)

 4. If the current node runner's context is an address context,
    allocate the tuple in memory and let `result` be a pointer
    to that memory.
+(A temporary.)

 5. Finish this expression with `result`.